Mark Rein (journalist)

 Mark Rafailovich Rein (1909–1937?) was a socialist journalist.
-His father was the Menshevik leader Rafail Abramovich (Rein).
+His father was the Menshevik leader Raphael Abramovitch (Rein).

 Biography

-Mark Rafailovich Rein was born in 1909 in Vilnius, Lithuania (then Vilna in the Russian empire).
-His father was a prominent leader of the Menshevik faction of the Russian Social-Democratic Workers' Party (RSDRP).
+Mark Rafailovich Rein was born in 1909 in Vilna, Russian Empire (now Vilnius, Lithuania).
+His father was a prominent leader of the Menshevikfaction of the Russian Social-Democratic Workers' Party (RSDRP).
 In 1911, as a small child, Mark Rein left Russia with his parents, who were escaping from the tsarist police.
-In 1917 he returned to Russia with his parents; his father played a role in the events of the Revolution of 1917.
-In 1920, aged 11, Mark Rein left Russia again with his parents.
-He lived mostly in Berlin and Paris.
-As a young man he became a member of the Menshevik RSDRP, the German Social Democratic Party and the Swedish Social Democratic Party.
-In 1932 he graduated from the Berlin Polytechnic.
+In 1917, he returned to Russia with his parents; his father played a role in the events of the Revolution of 1917.
+In 1920, aged 11, Mark Rein left Russia again with his parents and lived mostly in Berlin and Paris.
+As a young man he became a member of the Mensheviks, the German Social Democratic Party and the Swedish Social Democratic Party.
+In 1932, he graduated from the Technische Hochschule in Charlottenburg (now Technische Universität Berlin).
 He worked as a journalist for several socialist papers.
 He was more sympathetic to the Soviet Union than his father, and for a while supported the idea of a unification of social-democratic and communist parties.

-In 1936 he went to Spain to support the Republican, anti-fascist forces during the Spanish Civil War.
-Inter alia, he became a friend to Willy Brandt there, whom he met in Barcelona.
+In 1936, he went to Spain to support the Republican antifascist forces during the Spanish Civil War and became a friend to Willy Brandt there, whom he met in Barcelona.
 On April 9, 1937, he was kidnapped in Barcelona by agents of the Soviet secret service OGPU.
 He was spirited to Russia, apparently with the intention of using him in the show trial of Alexey Rykov and Nikolai Bukharin.
 He was supposed to connect the accused in the third Moscow Trial in 1938 to the exiled Menshevik leadership.
-The kidnapping was apparently organised by A.M.
-Orlov, who supervised the kidnapping and execution of left-wing opponents of Stalin in Spain during the Civil War and later defected to the USA.
-In spite of frantic efforts by Rafail Abramovich and western socialist supporters, he was never seen alive again and is thought to have been murdered by the OGPU.
+The kidnapping was apparently organised by Aleksandr Mikhailovich Orlov, who supervised the kidnapping and the execution of left-wing opponents of Stalin in Spain during the Civil War and later defected to the USA.
+In spite of frantic efforts by Rafail Abramovich and western socialist supporters, Rein was never seen alive again and is thought to have been murdered by the OGPU.